WHY IS MY WASHING MACHINE BACKING UP INTO MY KITCHEN SINK?

 Do NOT use any chemicals to clear the clog.
 Not only do chemicals cause damage to your pipes, which can lead to cracks and leaks later, they are not always effective at actually removing the problem – they simply minimize it in the short term.

-At Yes!
-Air conditioning and Plumbing we have the equipment and knowledge to locate and clear stoppages so give us a call for an appointment and we will diagnose and clear any blockages you may have in your home.
+At YES!
+Air Conditioning, Heating, Plumbing, and Electric we have the equipment and knowledge to locate and clear stoppages so give us a call for an appointment and we will diagnose and clear any blockages you may have in your home.